 Sometimes, fibroids make it hard to conceive.
 This is especially true if your growths block your fallopian tubes.
 You may also have a hard time getting pregnant if a fibroid in your uterus blocks a fertilized egg from implanting in your uterine lining.
 Also, fibroids can increase your risk for miscarriage, once you conceive.

 Now, if you do become pregnant with fibroids, and don’t lose the pregnancy, you may experience certain complications.

 - Your baby’s growth could be restricted if a large fibroid takes up too much uterine space.

 - A large fibroid could come between your placenta and uterine wall, causing a serious complication.
 This situation, called placental abruption, limits fetal oxygen and nutrient levels.

 - While we aren’t sure why, painful fibroids may trigger contractions.
 This could be why many women with fibroids experience pre-term labor.

 Additionally, your fibroids can impact the delivery process.
 In fact, fibroids increase your risk for a necessary C-section by as much as six times!
 Plus, when fibroids distort the shape of your uterus, they increase the chance of delivering a baby in breech position (feet first, instead of head first.)

 Fibroid Treatment While Pregnant

+But what if you know you have fibroids, and you’re thinking about pregnancy?
 Especially if your fibroids are symptomatic, your physician may recommend that you have them treated before considering a pregnancy.
 Even though most fibroids are nothing to be concerned about, it’s important to know that: